-The purpose of the Music Tripos is to furnish students with a sophisticated understanding of music and its cultural context, while helping them to develop fundamental practical and critical skills.
+The Music Tripos intends to equip students with a sophisticated understanding of music and its cultural contexts, while helping them to develop fundamental practical and critical skills.

 As well as the Organ Scholarships and Choral Awards, the College also offers Instrumental Awards through the Inter-College Instrumental Award Scheme.
-For students reading Music, the cost of individual lessons (up to a limit of £450 a year) are met from Tutorial funds.
+For students reading Music, the cost of individual lessons is covered by the College.

 |A-level - A*AA; IB - 776 at Higher Level, 42 points overall; Advanced Highers: A1A2A2; other exam systems.

 |A-level (or equivalent) Music.
 Please note: ABRSM Grade 8 Theory at Merit and above may be accepted as a substitute for A-level (or equivalent) Music.

 |Further details are available on the Department's website.

 |For information on how to apply: University application process and Emmanuel application timeline.

 Applicants will be asked – following receipt of their application – to submit two pieces of written work: one essay and one sample of technical work, such as a piece of four-part harmony/counterpoint or an original composition.
 The essay format has a word limit of up to 2,000 words per sample.
 The work can be extracted from coursework or an EPQ.
 All work must be original and not re-written or corrected for Cambridge.
 The deadline for submission will be early November.

 This College does not require applicants to take an assessment for this subject.